ImagineInfinity/Ideas/Ethics.md

 "Control": Removing choice, reducing autonomy.
 Appearently philosphers call it violence...

-"reducing dignity": An act causing that a persons dignity to not be valued.
+"Reducing dignity": An act causing that a persons dignity to not be valued.

-"increasing dignity": An act causing that a persons dignity to be valued.
+"Increasing dignity": An act causing that a persons dignity to be valued. e.g. giving a compliment.

 ## Rules